KSM-66 vs Regular Ashwagandha: 24 Trials vs Zero — Your Call

 At YourHealthier, our Ashwagandha Plus uses genuine KSM-66 root extract standardized to 5% withanolides — the exact form and concentration used in the clinical research.
 It's produced in a GMP-certified US facility and third-party tested for purity.
 View our COAs on our Lab Results page.
 For guidance on when and how to take it, see when to take ashwagandha: morning vs. night.

-The difference between KSM-66 and regular ashwagandha powder is like the difference between a precise dose of medicine and a handful of herbs from your garden.
-Both contain the same plant, but one delivers a reliable, clinically validated dose while the other is a guessing game.
+The difference between KSM-66 and regular ashwagandha powder is like the difference between a calibrated dose of medicine and a handful of herbs from your garden.
+Both contain the same plant.
+Only one delivers a reliable, clinically validated amount of the compounds that actually produce results.

 Ready to try clinically studied ashwagandha?
 Shop our Ashwagandha Plus (KSM-66) →